firewalltest3434/Keyauth-Emulator/README.md

 ## How to host the Emulator on a RDP

 1. Get a Windows RDP
+2. Recompile the Emulator with the server IP instead of 127.0.0.1
-2. Install The Emulator on the RDP ( like u did on your PC )
+3. Install The Emulator on the RDP ( like u did on your PC )
-3. Disable Firewall or let port 443 be enabled
+4. Disable Firewall or let port 443 be enabled
-4. Now just use instead of 127.0.0.1 in the hosts file the ip of the rdp
+5. Now just use instead of 127.0.0.1 in the hosts file the ip of the rdp

 # Credits
 github.com/SamuelTulach for Creating this